-Dimitrios Pavlakis, Industry Analyst at ABI Research, is responsible for digital and IoT security research including cybersecurity and machine learning (ML) with a focus on a wide spectrum of governmental and enterprise verticals.
-Furthermore, he closely studies the biometrics market, products, technologies, and applications from a hardware perspective (devices, sensors, etc.); software perspective (algorithm design, data extraction); and consumer perspective.
+Dimitrios Pavlakis, Industry Analyst at ABI Research is responsible for digital, biometrics and IoT security research including cybersecurity, machine learning and artificial intelligence with a focus on a wide spectrum on enterprise, consumer, and governmental verticals.
+He closely studies related markets, products, technologies, and applications from a hardware (devices, sensors, etc.), software (algorithm design, data extraction, security, etc.), and consumer (mentality, adoption, etc.) perspective.

 Prior to joining ABI Research, Dimitrios worked as a business consultant in the Netherlands, and as a market research analyst in specialized healthcare equipment in Greece.
 He utilized his scientific background as an academic researcher to analyze both quantitative and qualitative data and design analytical models.

-Dimitrios studied Behavioral Sciences (BC) at the European University of Cyprus; Applied Social Psychology (MS.C.) at the University of Sussex, U.K.; and Communication Studies (M.A.) at the University of Maastricht, Netherlands.
-He also studied consumer psychology, statistics, and statistical programming software SPSS and R, as well as programming languages Python and SQL.
+Dimitrios studied Behavioral Sciences (BC) at the European University of Cyprus; Applied Social Psychology (MS.C.) at the University of Sussex, U.K., and Communication Studies (M.A.) at the University of Maastricht, Netherlands.
+He also studied consumer psychology, statistics, and statistical programming software and languages including SPSS, R, Python and SQL.

 Blogs by Dimitrios Pavlakis